 Mark Twain once said, “You don’t know a man until you divide an estate with him.”
 Unfortunately, the probate process has not gotten much better in the past 100 years.
 The average probate lasts 7-14 months, and we have seen our fair share of families destroyed through probate.

 The McClelland Law Firm ADVANTAGE.
 One way we provide superior service is through our Arkansas Probate Video Series.
 During the long probate process, we send you specific videos that explain each step of the process.
 It’s just our way of making probate as smooth as possible for each family.

 What is the Arkansas Probate Process?

-- follow the instructions of a Last Will;
+- Follow the instructions of a last will

-- administer an estate without a Last Will;
+- Administer an estate without a last will

-- resolve title issues on the property;
+- Resolve title issues on assets and real property

-- pay the final debts (credit cards, taxes, etc.) of the decedent.
+- Pay the final debts (credit cards, taxes, etc.) of the decedent

 Understanding Arkansas Trust Administration